AWS EC2 Storage

 More details @ AWS S3

-Elastic File Store – EFS
+Elastic File System – EFS

 • can automatically scale from gigabytes to petabytes of data without needing to provision storage.

-• provides managed NFS (network file system) that can be mounted on and accessed by multiple EC2 in multiple AZs simultaneously.
+• provides managed NFS (network file system) that can be mounted on and accessed by multiple EC2 instances in multiple AZs simultaneously.

 • grows and shrinks automatically as files are added and removed, so there is no need to manage storage procurement or provisioning.